Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: Force Calibration Framework and Sensor Design

-The design of the EIT sensing layer and air pressure sensing layer are mostly adopted from Chen et al.'s work \cite{RN906} and Park et al.'s work \cite{RN1113}, respectively.
+The EIT layer follows the design of Chen et al. \cite{RN906}, and the pneumatic pressure layer follows Park et al. \cite{RN1113}.
 Since the details about each sensor's fabrication, electronics, material characteristics, and signal processing can be found in the literature, this section focuses on the integration of the two sensors in hardware design.
+In order to make the dual-channel tactile skin, the EIT layer and pneumatic pressure layer are fabricated separately.
+The EIT layer is then integrated into the pneumatic pressure layer, which has a slot for encapsulation, as illustrated in Figure \ref{Fig2_2}.